 Valley Medical Center's Outpatient Therapy Services teams of dedicated physicians and therapists provide patient-centered therapy for adults and children who have disabling conditions and diseases—stroke, arthritis, carpal tunnel syndrome, developmental delay, neuromuscular injuries, orthopedic injuries, work injuries, sports and recreation injuries, and speech and language problems, to name just a few.

-Our services include occupational therapy and physical therapy, children's therapy, speech and language pathology, hand therapy, pelvic floor therapy and rehabilitation medicine.
+Our services include occupational therapy and physical therapy, speech and language pathology, hand therapy, pelvic floor therapy and rehabilitation medicine.
 See Valley's list of comprehensive therapy services.